top of page

 In this post, we’ll examine:

-1. Why protein becomes more important (and tricky) in middle age
+1. Why protein becomes more important (and tricky) in menopause

 2. How much protein is ideal (and how that differs by activity level)